0layiw0la/Numerist-data-challenge/README.md

 ## User Sign ups

-Over 3.4 billion people have installed the ribbon app since launch, but about **3,385,000(three million three hundred eighty-five thousand.)** of these installations failed to complete the signup proces.
+Over 3.4 billion people have installed the ribbon app since launch, but about **3,385,000(three million three hundred eighty-five thousand.)** of these installations failed to complete the signup process.
 This could be caused by an overly complicated or confusing signup process causing users to get frustrated and abandon the app before completing the registration process.
 ![image](https://github.com/0layiw0la/Ribbon-Analysis/assets/103042427/694987c3-19f0-4165-b6c1-65855cf61005)